 Today, Wi-Fi networks based on IEEE 802.11 standards are found in residential, office, and industrial environments, in public and private settings.
 Users in an array of industries rely on these cost-effective, energy-efficient technologies.
 Underserved communities stand to gain from IEEE 802 wireless technologies.
 They are used in community networks both to empower and provide an opportunity for education.
 IEEE 802 wireless technologies are in the forefront as an enabler of emerging applications such as augmented and virtual reality (AR/VR).

 Each new generation of IEEE 802.11 technologies continues to improve efficiency, reliability, latency, through-put and determinism.
-IEEE 802.11 supports operation in the 6 GHz (5925 MHz to 7250 MHz) band with significant deployments underway.
+IEEE 802.11 supports operation in several bands, including recently the 6 GHz (5925 MHz to 7250 MHz) band with significant deployments underway.

 IEEE 802.15